kanaka/raft.js/research_class/paper.md

 a JavaScript library that interacts with that signaling server and also provides a simpler interface for using the WebRTC APIs.

+The JavaScript interface use for establishing the initial connection (signaling) in the WebRTC 1.0 standard is somewhat complicated.
+A competeing standard called Obejct Real-time Communication (ORTC) is working to define a simpler and more modular JavaScript API for WebRTC signaling.
+However, at the time of this work, the ORTC interface was not yet widely supported and still in a state of flux.
+The use of PeerJS provides a suitable abstraction in the meantime (and will likely be modified to support ORTC).

 #### 3.4.1 PeerJS Server ####

 #### 3.4.2 PeerJS Client Library ####

 ### 4 Implementation / Design ###

+Five incremental steps:

+1. Simple WebRTC messaging: implement a small JavaScript application that uses the PeerJS client library and an unmodified PeerJS signalling server.
+Demonstrate communication over WebRTC DataChannel using two browser instances (or browser tabs).

+2. Raft.js over WebRTC: combine the existing Raft.js implementation
+   with the small JavaScript application above to demonstrate Raft over WebRTC.
+This step uses a statically configured three node cluster (three browser tabs).
+The PeerJS signalling server is polled to retrieve the list and other clients and the Raft cluster is started when the number of PeerJS clients reaches three.

+3. Updated Raft.js: update the Raft.js implementation to match the latest description of the Raft protocol (as described in "Consensus", Ongaro dissertation).
+This includes the implementation of the simplified membership change algorithm (sequential changes) and the separation of the log commit and state machine apply concepts.
+[Additionally, the new Raft.js implementation always starts a new Raft cluster as a cluster with a single node and additional nodes are dynamically added to the cluster (as suggested in section 4.4 of the paper).]

+4. Dynamic Raft.js over WebRTC:
+    * namespace different clusters
+        * provide landing location
+    * clients need to communicate and detect add/removes
+    * automatically add new clients
+    - timeout and remove unresponsive clients
+    - visual representation of current node
+        - node state
+        - node term
+        - current cluster size (maybe ID list)
+        - log size and committed log entries
+        - number of RPCs sent received of each type

+5. Visual representation

+6. Server as Raft.js peer:

+Steps 1-5 were successfully implemented for this paper.
+Step 6 was not implemented because the PeerJS project does not have a working server-side implementation of the client libraries due to an incomplete implementation of the WebRTC APIs for Node.js.

 #### 4.1 Server ####